sofwerx/swx-devops/README.md

 Our key naming convention will evolve over time.

 - `file:` prefixed trousseau keys hold base64 encoded values of the content of the files.
+- `environment:` prefixed trousseau keys hold enviroment variables for terraform to use

 There are 2 functions and an alias presently defined in the `.bashrc` to automate this process.